 By clicking the Inbox link on the left navigation panel you can compose an email to your class (or any of your students) using the Conversations tool in Canvas.
 How do I use Conversations as an instructor? has more information.

 Cross-listing allows you to move section enrollments from individual courses and combine them into one course.
 This feature is helpful for instructors who teach several sections of the same course and only want to manage course data in one location.
 Instructors can allow students to view users in other sections or limit them to only view users in the same section.
 Section names do not change when they are cross-listed; the section is just moved to another course.

-In Canvas, you cannot add new links to the navigation menu, you can only remove, hide, or reorder the links.
-If an item is grayed out, it means you can see it, but students can’t.
-See How do I reorder and hide Course Navigation links? for more information, and use the Student View (see above) to double check how your course and navigation looks to your students.
+In Canvas, you can remove, hide, or reorder the links in the left-hand navigation menu of a course.
+If a link has an icon to the right of it which resembles an eyeball with a slash through it, it means you can view it, but students can’t.
+How do I reorder and hide Course Navigation links? has more information.
+Use Student View to double check how your course and navigation appears to your students.

 Pages are static web pages.
 They are meant to hold content, like text, embedded videos, links to outside resources, etc. Modules let you sequence and organize your content and activities.
 A module might contain one or more pages, plus an assignment, a pdf file, a quiz, and so forth.
 With a module, you can set the sequence and whether or not students are required to view or complete an item in a module.
 Modules help students understand what they need to do in your course.

 When editing text in Canvas, click the square root icon in the rich text editor toolbar to open the math editor and insert math equations and chemistry formulas.
 You can click on 'Switch View to Advanced' in the math editor to paste in LaTeX.
 For more details and examples, see How do I use the Math Editor in the Rich Content Editor?